xrstf/kubenukem/README.md

 ## Usage

 ```
-Usage of ./kubenukem:
+Usage of _build/kubenukem:
-  -kubeconfig string
-        kubeconfig file to use
+      --kubeconfig string   kubeconfig file to use (uses $KUBECONFIG by default)
-  -verbose
-        enable more verbose logging
+  -v, --verbose             enable more verbose logging
+  -V, --version             show version info and exit immediately
 ```

 The kubeconfig can also be given using the `KUBECONFIG` environment variable.